stomp/stomp-spec/src/stomp-specification-1.1.md

 <h2 id="protocol-negotiation">Protocol Negotiation</h2>

-From Stomp 1.1 and onwards, the `CONNECT` and `CONNECTED` frames MUST include the `version` header.
-It should be set to a comma separated list of incrementing Stomp protocol versions that the client or server support.
-If the version header is missing, it means that only version 1.0 of the protocol is supported.
+From Stomp 1.1 and onwards, the `CONNECT` frame MUST include the `accept-version` header.
+It should be set to a comma separated list of incrementing Stomp protocol versions that the client supports.
+If the `accept-version` header is missing, it means that the client only supports version 1.0 of the protocol.

 The protocol that will be used for the reset of the session will be the highest protocol version that both the client and server have in common.